Yorshka-Vermilion/Yorshka-Vermilion/README.md

 :office: I'm working at Kielce University of Technology as Lecturer

-:mortar_board: I graduated with honors in computer science from the Kielce University of Technology in 2022 and my master's thesis has won reward for the best thesis in IT in region.
+:mortar_board: I graduated with honors in computer science from the Kielce University of Technology in 2022.
+My master's thesis has won in the contest for the best thesis in IT in region.

 :book: I'm instrested in games development, machine learning, modeling and animation.